Academic Affairs. Dean, College Of Liberal Arts And Sciences. Women in the Curriculum Program (University Of Maine) Records

 In the fall of 1981, WIC secured a $203,000 grant from the Leadership in Educational Equity Project (LEEP) in the Department of Education to field test a model for other colleges and universities within New England hoping to implement similar curriculum transformation projects.
 The chair of the WIC Committee was UMaine English professor Nancy MacKnight.
 MacKnight would be one of the first of many UMaine faculty to receive a WIC grant from the Committee of Women and the Curriculum (CWC) to support individual department curriculum work, including travel to learn about fresh approaches to their discipline.

 In September 1981, the WIC held the first of its brown bag lunch series for people interested in the WIC to gather and discuss the project and related issues.
 Over the years the lunches would grow in size and feature lectures from UMaine faculty and visiting scholars.
-WIC also organized and hosted a number of conference, symposiums, and workshops on campus.
+WIC also organized and hosted a number of conferences, symposiums, and workshops on campus.
 The CWC also kept the community aware of their efforts by publishing a newsletter for faculty, staff, and students.

 In 1983, after the termination of the two-year grant, WIC was institutionalized with funding for permanent staff and operating expenses.
 In 1985, WIC became independent of the Equal Opportunity Office and the program was formally acknowledged with the name Women in Curriculum/Women's Development Program and Jodi Wetzel hired as director.